314lipczuk/ODE_project_report/main.typ

-Basic formulation of our model as a set of differential equations comes down to expressing each family of kinases as a state variable and expressing interactions between these kinases as a positive or negative terms in their respective differential equations.
+Basic formulation of our model as a set of differential equations comes down to expressing each family of kinases as a state variable and expressing interactions between these kinases as a positive or negative terms in their respective differential equations. \
+Variables k and f are parameters of our model: those beginning with k concern the cascade, while those beginning with f correspond to the feedback mechanism.